-Byte offset Field Size (bytes) Description 4 SpdmMessage Variable Shall be an SPDM message as defined in DSP0274, including the SPDM header.
-Note that this specification defines payloads for several VENDOR_DEFINED_REQUEST and VENDOR_DEFINED_RESPONSE messages.
+Byte offset Field Size (bytes) Description 4 SpdmMessage varies Shall be an SPDM message as defined in DSP0274, including the SPDM header.
 This SPDM message shall be allowed outside of a session, as specified in Table "SPDM request and response messages validity" of DSP0274.

-67 6.5 In-Session Message
+63 6.3 In-Session Message

-68 An "In-Session Message" refers to an SPDM message that is protected by a session key negotiated from KEY_EXCHANGE or PSK_EXCHANGE.
-The TCP data section for an In-Session Message uses the format shown in Figure 3 and Table 4.
+64 An "In-Session Message" refers to an SPDM message that is protected by a session key negotiated from KEY_EXCHANGE or PSK_EXCHANGE.
+The TCP data section for an In-Session Message uses the format shown in Figure 3 and Table 3.

-69 Figure 3 - TCP data section format of In-Session Message
+65 Figure 3 - TCP data section format of In-Session Message

-71 Table 4 - TCP data section data model of In-Session Message
+67 Table 3 - TCP data section data model of In-Session Message

 Byte offset Field Size (bytes) Description 0 BindingHeader 4 Shall be TCP SPDM binding header as defined in Table 1.

-Byte offset Field Size (bytes) Description 4 SecuredMessage Variable Shall follow the format defined in Table "Secured Message fields definition" of DSP0277.
-Specifically: - The "Random Data" field shall be absent. - The "Partial Sequence Number" field shall be absent. - The "Application Data" field shall be an encrypted and MAC'ed or MAC'ed SPDM message as defined in DSP0274, including the SPDM header.
-Note that this specification defines payloads for several VENDOR_DEFINED_REQUEST and VENDOR_DEFINED_RESPONSE messages.
+4 SecuredMessage varies Shall follow the format defined in Table "Secured Message fields definition" of DSP0277.
+Specifically: The "Random Data" field shall be absent.
+The "Partial Sequence Number" field shall be absent.
+The "Application Data" field shall be an encrypted and MAC'ed or MAC'ed SPDM message as defined in DSP0274, including the SPDM header.
 This SPDM message shall be allowed in a session, as specified in Table "SPDM request and response messages validity" of DSP0274.

-72 7 VENDOR_DEFINED_REQUEST and VENDOR_DEFINED_RESPONSE messages for SPDM over TCP
+7 VENDOR_DEFINED_REQUEST and VENDOR_DEFINED_RESPONSE messages for SPDM over TCP

-- 73 For Out-of-Session and In-Session Message formats, the SPDM message payload may contain a non-vendordefined SPDM message or a vendor-defined SPDM message. - DSP0274 defines data models for non-vendor-defined request and response messages, such as GET_VERSION, GET_MEASUREMENTS, KEY_EXCHANGE. - Individual binding specifications define data models for VENDOR_DEFINED_REQUEST (request message code 0xFE) and VENDOR_DEFINED_RESPONSE (response message code 0x7E) and their flows.
-This specification defines VENDOR_DEFINED_REQUEST and VENDOR_DEFINED_RESPONSE messages for use cases of SPDM over TCP binding. - 74 Table 5 defines the data model of VENDOR_DEFINED_REQUEST with field values specific to SPDM over TCP binding.
+- 69 For Out-of-Session and In-Session Message formats, the SPDM message payload may contain a "native" SPDM message or a vendor-defined SPDM message. - DSP0274 defines data models for native request and response messages, such as GET_VERSION , GET_MEASUREMENTS , KEY_EXCHANGE , and so on. - Individual binding specifications define data models for VENDOR_DEFINED_REQUEST (request message code 0xFE) and VENDOR_DEFINED_RESPONSE (responder message code 0x7E) and their flows.
+This specification defines VENDOR_DEFINED_REQUEST and VENDOR_DEFINED_RESPONSE messages for use cases of SPDM over TCP binding. - 70 Table 4 defines the data model of VENDOR_DEFINED_REQUEST with field values specific to SPDM over TCP binding.